angelacombs/StrangerThings/README.md

 ## Character Page
 - Hover used for zoom in/out on image for each character.
 - Character page using Flexbox to display images and they adjust as screen gets smaller.
+- The hover feature doesn't work well when in mobile mode you have to hold down on picture to get it to zoom out.

 ### Merchandise Page
 - Merch table will hide details column and data on mobile screens.